 Instead, Weston made it the brand’s mission to support overlooked and underestimated shredders like Pat.
 Weston doesn’t pay any of its team riders; they’re in it for the love of splitboarding (although a steady stream of award-winning splitboards doesn’t hurt, either).
 They’re hard-working guides, local legends, devoted splitboard bums, bartenders with goggle tans and part-time engineers.
 They’re prominent characters in their own backcountry circles, the sort of folks who will happily stop and chat with you about all things splitboarding on the skin track.
 “We want the more approachable local figures versus the unapproachable professional athletes,” says Marketing Director Sean Eno.

 Had Weston taken the well-trodden professional athlete route, the brand likely wouldn’t have experienced the explosive growth it’s had.
 Just five years ago, the brand was moving only 200 boards a year.
 Now?
 Although Weston keeps exact numbers close to the chest, the brand claims it’s nearly doubled in size every year since 2016 and is now second only to heavyweight Jones when it comes to splitboard sales in the United States.
-“People don’t want to just buy a snowboard or skis these days—they want to be a part of something,” Ben says.
+“People don’t want to just buy a snowboard or skis these days—they want to be a part of something,” says Ben Hilley, Weston’s Brand Experience Manager.
 “That’s what draws people to Weston and that’s why our family is as big as it is.”

 Izzy Lazarus, an apprentice alpine and snowboard guide for Jackson Hole Mountain Guides, is one such member of the family.
 “I will be eternally grateful for free snowboards, but what is more important is being part of a community,” she says.
 “That is what Weston does best—the brand is building a community around splitboarding and snowboarding that emphasizes stewardship, safety and education—and slaying pow.”
 While Weston riders enjoy participating in the research-and-development process and are hyped on the splitboards beneath their boots, most, like Izzy, feel kinship with the brand due to the causes it supports.
 “If you are what you eat,” Izzy jokes, “then you might also be what you ride.”